 Table~\ref{table:RMSE} reports the average RMSE of all methods over 100 repetitions for $f_0$ and $f_0'$.
-Clearly the RMSE of all methods steadily decreases as the sample size $n$ increases.
+Clearly, the RMSE of all methods steadily decreases as the sample size $n$ increases.
 The squared exponential kernel and Mat\'ern kernel are the two leading approaches for all sample sizes and for both $f_0$ and $f_0'$.
 While the difference between various methods for $f_0$ tends to vanish when the sample size increases to $n = 1000$, the performance gap in estimating $f_0'$ is more profound.
-In particular, compared to the squared exponential kernel, the Sobolev kernel increases the average RMSE by nearly 60\% from 1.53 to 2.41, while the increase becomes more than twofold for the B-spline method (from 1.53 to 3.47).
-We notice considerably large RMSEs for B-splines in a proportion of simulations, so we also calculate the median RMSEs for better robustness, which are 0.08, 0.03, 0.02, 0.51, 0.31 and 0.24 for the six scenarios.
+In particular, compared to the squared exponential kernel, the B-spline method increases the average RMSE more than twofold from 0.13 to 0.33.
+We notice considerably large RMSEs for B-splines in a proportion of simulations, so we also calculate the median RMSEs for better robustness, which are 0.075, 0.032, 0.024, 0.51, 0.31, and 0.24 for the six scenarios.
 This improves the summarized RMSEs to close to the Sobolev kernel for both $f_0$ and $f_0'$ when $n = 1000$.
-RMSEs of GP priors with the selected kernel via cross validation do not significantly deviate from the best performing kernel relative to the standard errors, suggesting that it can be a useful strategy to choose kernels if desired.
+RMSEs of GP priors with the selected kernel via cross-validation do not significantly deviate from the best-performing kernel relative to the standard errors, suggesting that it can be a useful strategy to choose kernels if desired.

 We next choose two representative examples from the 100 repetitions to visualize the estimates of $f_0$ and $f_0'$ in Figure~\ref{fig}.
-The dotted line stands for the posterior mean $\hat{f}_n$ and dashes lines for the 95\% simultaneous $L_\infty$ credible bands, where the radius is estimated by the 95\% quantile of the posterior samples of $\|f-\hat f_n\|_\infty$ and $\|f'-\hat f_n'\|_\infty$.
+The dotted line stands for the posterior mean $\hat{f}_n$ and dashed lines for the 95\% simultaneous $L_\infty$ credible bands, where the radius is estimated by the 95\% quantile of the posterior samples of $\|f-\hat f_n\|_\infty$ and $\|f'-\hat f_n'\|_\infty$.
 For the B-spline prior, we use the default setting as in \cite{yoo2016supremum} by specifying the inflation factor $\rho=0.5$.
-Note that these credible bands have fixed width by construction.
+Note that these credible bands have fixed widths by construction.